 These boots look great, are extremely durable and comfortable, and very easy to put on and remove.

 They are electrical hazard compliant (I/75 C/75 EH) and the steel toe also conforms to ASTM F2413-11.

-One reviewer complained they were stiff at first, but broke in easily.
-Another complained the boots are heavy, but work boots are usually heavy for the same reason they are good.
+The boots are slightly on heavy side, but work boots are usually heavy for the same reason they are good.

 Overall a very tough boot for serious industrial work and at the same time very good to look at too.

-The only drawback appears to be the weight of the boot, but most customers say they got used to the weight of the boot very quickly.
-Steel safety toe adheres to ASTM F2413-11 M I/75/C/75 as well as EH standards which is ideal for electricians too.
+The only drawback appears to be the weight of the boot, but if you don’t want to compromise on quality, you should get used to the weight of the boot very quickly.

 This is one seriously tough looking boot and it means business.